 The Way Forward for Financial Advisors

-Given that the way business is conducted has already been transformed, online interaction will continue to be prevalent even when the pandemic is brought under control.
-How well advisors communicate will be important to enable meaningful online client conversations.
+Given the way business is conducted has already been transformed, online interaction will continue to be prevalent even when the pandemic is brought under control.
+How well advisors communicate will be important for facilitating meaningful online client conversations.

 “We need to recognize that online client conversations are likely a semi-permanent shift and become more intentional about how we engage online,” said Julie.

-Julie notes that there are ways to increase your return on effort from client communications.
-See her tips on how to have better digital engagement.
+There are ways to increase your return on effort from client communications.
+Here are Julie’s tips on how to have better digital engagement with clients: